gnomestack/dotnet/bcl/src/Extensions.Secrets/README.md

 # GnomeStack.Extensions.Secrets

-## Description

-Provides an a json and an in-memory implementation of a Secret Vault.
+Provides an a json and an in-memory implementation of a secret vault for testing and console programs.
+Other implementations can be added by implementing the `ISecretVault` interface.

-## License

-MIT
+MIT License